sgkertsos/predict-house-price/README.md

 #### Streamlit
 ![image info](./images/streamlit.png)
 Streamlit is used to create the user interface (UI).
-The user types a question, hits the Enter button and after a while an answer is produced by the assistant.
-The user question and the generated answered are stored in the Postgres database.
-There are also Thumbs Up and Thumbs Down buttons so that the user can provide a feedback.
-Thumbs Up for a relevant answer and Thumbs Down for a non relevant answer.
-Feedback is also stored in the Postgres database.
+The user fills in the house features.
+Then he clicks on the **Calculate Price** button and the predicted house price is displayed.

 #### Docker
 ![image info](./images/docker.png)
-Every application component mentioned above is actually a docker container.
-When we start the application all the containers start one by one in a specific order until the user interface is presented to the user and we can start typing questions.
+We use docker to create the containers for our app.
+We actually have two containers.
+One which contains the user interface and the script that allows us to connect to the predict service, and one which is actually our predict service.